Parkinson’s Disease Treatment at Houston Physicians’ Hospital

 Parkinson’s Diagnosis at Houston Physicians’ Hospital

 Our extensive diagnostic process considers the patient’s age, lifestyle, medication use, symptoms, and medical history into account to create a personal diagnosis.
-In addition, patients will also undergo a neurological and physical examination as well as an imaging scan or DaTscan which examines the brain’s dopamine system.
-Doctors may order additional imaging scans including MRI, CT, and PET scans to rule out other conditions and disorders.
+In addition, patients will also undergo a neurological and physical examination as well as an imaging scan which examines the brain’s dopamine system.
+Doctors may order additional imaging scans including MRI and CT scans to rule out other conditions and disorders.

 Parkinson’s Treatment at Houston Physicians’ Hospital